apache/brpc/docs/en/http_service.md

 cntl->http_response().set_content_type("text/html");
 ```

-If RPC fails (`Controller` has been `SetFailed`), the framework will overwrite `Content-Type` with `text/plain` and fill the response body with `Controller::ErrorText()`.
+If the RPC fails (`Controller` has been `SetFailed`), the framework overwrites `Content-Type` with `text/plain` and sets the response body with `Controller::ErrorText()`.

 ## Status Code

-Status code is a special field for HTTP response, which marks the completion status of the http request.
-Please use the `enums` defined in [http_status_code.h](https://github.com/brpc/brpc/blob/master/src/brpc/http_status_code.h) to follow the HTTP specification.
+Status code is a special field in HTTP response to store processing result of the http request.
+Possible values are defined in [http_status_code.h](https://github.com/brpc/brpc/blob/master/src/brpc/http_status_code.h).

 ```c++
 // Get Status Code